 This is a digital poster created to advertise the game ‘final fantasy xv’ this poster would have been created and edited with programs such Adobe photoshop and illustrator.

 The composition of this poster is quite simple as the name is set at the top which is basic and the age rating and logos are placed at the bottom.
 However, are placed facing forward at the mountains as the clouds are forming figures supposedly an evil force and this idea shows a dynamic sense of creativity.
-The colour of this poster is very ranged as we can see different shades of yellow, brown and purple however the majority of colours that are seen are blue and black, it seems these are the colours that embody the main character in the middle as it may indicate that the story we will play is his.
+The colour of this poster is very ranged as we can see different shades of yellow, brown and purple, however, the majority of colours that are seen are blue and black, it seems these are the colours that embody the main character in the middle as it may indicate that the story we will play is his.
 The colour Blue also presents loyalty, trustworthy but also sadness this one colour tells us about the story before even buying the game which is a good to keep in mind.
-Black, on the other hand, radates power, elegance and sophistication the meaning of these colours open many doors and it makes this poster such an energetically engaging poster.
+Black, on the other hand, radiates power, elegance and sophistication the meaning of these colours open many doors and it makes this poster such an energetically engaging poster.

 The digital process in this poster would most likely start at from the background where we see the sky and mountains and the shape of the ground where the characters are standing and begin to place them and work on their shadows and texture which is a difficult job as you would have to work on even the smallest of details which is time-consuming but as we see still gets the work done.